 In this 2hr Intensive Introduction workshop, three participants will be introduced to the 'Hot Shop' floor including equipment, tools and safety procedures.
-Participants will then be guided by a master glassblower through the processes of making their own marble, colour application, making their own paperweight and blowing your own vessel, often a drinking tumbler that then inevitably ends up as your favourite.
+Participants will then be guided by a master glassblower through the process of gathering molten glass from the furnace, this chamber running at 1100 degrees is one of the most exhilarating experiences.
+Participants will also be guided through the steps of colour application and working in a team.
+From solid glass creations we will move promptly into blowing your own vessel, often a drinking tumbler that then inevitably ends up as your favourite.

 Participants will be encouraged to engage in teamwork.
 Traditionally the art of glassblowing is practiced by a team, one person blowing through the pipe whilst the other shapes the molten material.
 Seated at a bench on the hot-shop floor, you will use glassblowing tools including jacks, blocks, paddles, punties and blowpipes to shape and work the molten glass, before placing the finished work in an annealer (a kiln that cools the piece at a controlled rate to avoid stressing and cracking the glass) overnight.